Omni Calculator logo

 The Morse fall scale is a simple method to assess a patient's fall risk and can be administered by staff nurses.
 The scale consists of six items and is relatively easy to score.

 Instructions: Assess the patient's fall risk using the items presented below.
-If you're unsure regarding any of the variables, please find the detailed descriptions in the "How to administer the Morse fall scale" section of the article.
+If you're unsure about any of the variables, please find detailed descriptions in the "How to administer the Morse fall scale" section of the article.

 According to the score of 0 points, the patient has low fall risk.
 It is recommended for this patient to receive fall prevention interventions specifically designed for someone with low fall risk.